Start a snow plow business (a.k.a Snow removal and ploughing service)!

 2. Pay Attention to Weather Alerts

 Snowstorms are your bread and butter, so you need to keep track of weather updates and be prepared when a big storm approaches.
-A snowstorm is the biggest payday for snow removal services, you should have all your equipment and vehicles ready-to-go on such weather occurrences.
+A snowstorm is the biggest payday for snow removal services, you should have all your equipment and vehicles ready to go during such weather occurrences.

 3. Don’t Buy Used Equipment

-In most businesses, people would advise buying used equipment and vehicles to save on capital investment, but that is not the case with snowplow businesses.
+In most businesses, people would advise buying used equipment and vehicles to save on capital investment, but that is not the case with snowplough businesses.

 Snow plowing is a heavy-duty activity, and it takes a significant toll on the equipment as well as the vehicle, breaking them both down in time.
 So, it is always advisable to pay the extra money and get new and high-quality snow removal equipment and a pickup truck.